YueErro/udacity_robotics_sw_engineer/5-mapping_and_slam/concepts.md

 ##### RTAB-Map Optimization and Output
 **Graph Optimization**

-When a loop closure hypothesis is accepted, a new constraint is added to the map’s graph, then a graph optimizer minimizes the errors in the map.
+When a loop closure hypothesis is accepted, a new constraint is added to the map's graph, then a graph optimizer minimizes the errors in the map.
 RTAB-Map supports 3 different graph optimizations: Tree-based network optimizer, or TORO, General Graph Optimization, or G2O and GTSAM (Smoothing and Mapping).

 All of these optimizations use node poses and link transformations as constraints.
 When a loop closure is detected, errors introduced by the odometry can be propagated to all links, correcting the map.